gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/web.rst

 Use-cases for static files are:

 - plain, public html pages
-- javascript and css files (including the GBD WebSuite Client material)
+- javascript and css files
 - static images

 Use-cases for assets are:

 - any resource that requires authorization
-- template-based html pages (GBD WebSuite uses `mako <https:--www.makotemplates.org/>`_ for templating)
+- template-based html pages
 - project-specific resources

 GBD WebSuite only serves resources with known mime-types (determined by the file extension), the default set is ::